-COs Course Outcomes with Action verbs for the Course topics Bloom's Taxonomy Level Program Outcome Addressed (PO #) with BTL CO1 Apply the fundamentals of processors to understand the SoC architecture and its components L2 PO1 (L2) CO2 Interpret different trade-offs in System-on-Chip design.
-L2 PO2 (L2) CO3 Analyze the impact of processor architecture, memory and bus on performance of SoC.
-L3 PO2 (L3) CO4 Discuss the role of Configurability in SoC design.
-L2 PO3 (L2)
+COs Course Outcomes with Action verbs for the Course topics Bloom's Taxonomy Level Program Outcome Addressed (PO #) with BTL CO1 Apply the fundamentals of digital design, memory and processor architecture to understand the SoC architecture and its components L2 PO1 (L2) CO2 Interpret different trade-offs in subsystem component design and micro architecture of System-on-Chip design.
+L4 PO2 (L2) CO3 Analyze the impact of the processor architecture, memory and bus on the performance of SoC.
+L3 PO2 (L3) CO4 Prepare and present a case study of SoC from an assigned article L2, L3, L4 and L5 PO1, PO2, PO3, PO10, PO12 (L2)